django-crispy-forms/django-crispy-forms/docs/usage.rst

 4. Refresh and enjoy!

-Using the django-uni-form templatetag in your view (Intermediate)
+Using the templatetag in your view (Intermediate)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 1. In your views.py add the following after field definitions::